angular/angular/aio/content/guide/complex-animation-sequences.md

 ## Sequential vs. parallel animations

 Complex animations can have many things happening at once.
 But what if you want to create an animation involving several animations happening one after the other?
-Earlier we used [`group()`](api/animations/group) to run multiple animations all at the same time, in parallel.
+Earlier you used [`group()`](api/animations/group) to run multiple animations all at the same time, in parallel.

 A second function called `sequence()` lets you run those same animations one after the other.
 Within `sequence()`, the animation steps consist of either `style()` or `animate()` function calls.